2016 United States state legislative elections: Nebraska

 Nebraska is the only U.S. state with a unicameral legislature; half of the seats of the Nebraska Legislature were up for election in 2016.
 Nebraska is also unique in that its legislature is officially non-partisan and holds non-partisan elections, although the Democratic and Republican parties each endorse legislative candidates.

 Nevada

 Half of the seats of the Nevada Senate and all of the seats of the Nevada Assembly were up for election in 2016.
 Democrats won control of both chambers, ending a government trifecta.

 New Hampshire

 All of the seats of the New Hampshire Senate and the New Hampshire House of Representatives were up for election in 2016.
 Republicans maintained control of both chambers.

 New Mexico

 All of the seats of the New Mexico Senate and the New Mexico House of Representatives were up for election in 2016.
 Democrats held control of the state Senate, and won the state House.

 New York

 All of the seats of the New York State Senate and the New York State Assembly were up for election in 2016.
-Democrats held control of the state Hosue, and Republicans won outright control of the state Senate, although the IDC continued to caucus with them.
+Democrats held control of the state House, and Republicans lost outright control of the state Senate, requiring the Independent Democratic Conference to continue to caucus with them.